DetlevCM/lustre-build-instructions/lustre_server_rocky9.4.updated.md

-# Lustre Server

-## Rocky 9.4 Installation - Updated 2025.05.09 - Source Install works, bugs with rpms
+# Lustre Server on Rocky 9.4 - Updated 2025.05.09 - Source Install Works, Bugs with RPMs

+## Structure

+- set up Rocky Linux 9.4 (iso)
+- download and insatll required packages
+- download specific versions of packages from rocky vault and install
+- download the source code for e2fsprogs, lustre and select version
+- start building and installing from source code: e2fsprogs, kernel, lustre

+# Rocky 9.4 Installation & Preparation

 The first step consists of setting up a (virtual machine).
 In the case of Rocky 9.4  there should not be a requirement for any special settings, contrary to 8.10 networking should work right away.